Interactive Visual Feature Search: Experiments and Demonstrations

-We next study how the dataset choice for model training affects its feature representation.
-To mitigate privacy concerns of training on images with humans, Asano et al. recently introduced PASS, a large dataset of unlabelled images that does not contain human faces or body parts~\cite{asano21pass}.
-PASS is meant be used as an ImageNet replacement for self-supervised learning and has been shown to perform as well as ImageNet-trained models on human-centric tasks (i.e. pose estimation).
-We compare how two ResNet50 models trained on PASS vs. ImageNet via MoCo-v2~\cite{chen2020mocov2} self-supervision process images with human faces.

-Our qualitative results from performing VFS on both models are included in \cref{fig:passResults}.
+We next study how the choice of training dataset affects a model's feature representation.
+To mitigate privacy concerns of training on images with humans, \cite{asano21pass} introduced the PASS, a dataset of unlabeled images that do not contain human faces or body parts.
+PASS is meant serve as an ImageNet replacement for self-supervised learning and has been shown to perform as well as ImageNet-trained models on human-centric tasks (e.g.~pose estimation).
+We compare the feature representations from two ResNet50 models, one trained on ImageNet and the other on PASS, that were trained via MoCo-v2 \cite{chen2020mocov2} self-supervision.
+Our results when using VFS on both models are included in \Cref{fig:editing-pass}b.
 The most notable observation is that the PASS-trained model is able to accurately match face queries to other faces in the dataset, despite never being trained with images of humans.
-However, the PASS model features appear to be less precise than the corresponding ImageNet model features for some inputs: for instance, query \textbf{b} in \cref{fig:passResults} corresponds to nearest neighbor regions from PASS model features do not include any faces.

-We found similar trends where smaller face queries led to less faces being present in the PASS model's nearest neighbors, at least compared to the ImageNet model's nearest neighbors (see supp.\ mat.).
-To test if this trend is true on a larger scale, we performed VFS with $508$ faces from the ILSVRC-12 test set; we used data from Yang et al. \cite{yang2021imagenetfaces} to find these faces and use them as query regions.

-We then analyze the nearest neighbor regions for each query and create a bounding box around these neighbors' masks; this allows us to compute the IoU between the nearest neighbor bounding boxes and the ground truth faces for each image, which acts as a rough indicator for how accurately each model's features encode faces.
-Since we are using conv5 features, the resulting masks have a resolution of $7 \times 7$: this means that the sizes of faces can affect the resulting IoUs even in a perfect classifier, so we binned IoU results into four groups based on the area of query face size: small ($<1k$ sq. pix.), medium ($1k$--$5k$ sq. pix.), large ($5k$--$20k$ sq. pix.), and extra large ( $>20k$ sq. pix.).

-\cref{fig:passBars} reports the mean IoUs and shows that the PASS-trained model is less accurate at finding faces across all four face sizes compared to the ImageNet-trained model.
-Larger face sizes do have increased IoUs for both models, but this is partially due to the conv5 features' limited resolution.
-Nonetheless, these results confirm that PASS-trained model features are capable of encoding and detecting faces.
+However, the similarity scores for the ImageNet model results are generally greater than those for the PASS model.